Azure/azure-kusto-samples-dotnet/S3/S3EventGridPoc/Readme.md

 * Grant the application permissions on your ADX cluster - at least database Ingestor on the database you want to ingest to.
 ## Define environment variables
 * Under Lambda -> Configuration -> Environment variables define the following
-*   AppKey - your aad app key
+*   AppKey - your AAD app key
 *	AppId - your AAD app Id
 *	AppTenant - your aad app tenant
 *   IngestionUri - Url to ingest to your ADX cluster. (https://ingest-{clusterName}.{region}.kusto.windows.net)